pdav5883/bowl-pickem/README.md

 ## TODO
 - Cosmetic
 	- BLR about
-	- Option to copy picks to another game
-	- Update cache duration settings for page

 ## Lambdas
 - BowlsGetScoreboard: called from `{API}/pickem` `GET` requests.
 Reads the data files and returns information about game or results.
 See `lambdas/get_scoreboard`.